 If you love mountains, deserts, jungles, cities, and beaches, you can find your place in Peru.
 It's one of few countries I've traveled to where I truly felt like there could be something for everyone, regardless of age, budget, and travel style.

-There are approximately 90 different microclimates in Peru, including 28 of 32 world climates!
-This results in incredible biodiversity in the jungles, the mountains, and the valleys, with the third highest number of unique bird and mammalian species in the world.
+There are approximately 90 different microclimates in Peru, including nearly all of the approximately 30 world climates!
+This results in incredible biodiversity in the jungles, mountains, and valleys, with the top five highest number of unique bird and mammalian species in the world (exact ranking depends on who you ask).

 It's also a country with remarkable history.
 Cusco, the ancient Incan capital, is home to some of the oldest architecture in South America.
 It's also the perfect jumping off point for several famous ruins as well as the Inca Trail to the ancient wonder of the world, Machu Picchu.
 Peru also houses the oldest urban center of the Americas - Caral-Supe - which dates back to the time of the creation of Stonehenge.